This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 - Chinese people always look for products to buy online (plus, they LOVE discounts…)

 - Easy to buy.
 They can do it from home/office/their car/everywhere.
-And they get delivered at home.
+And they get delivered to home.

 - If your clients are satisfied with your products, they’ll buy again.